oskitone/scout/readme.md

 ### 3D-Printing

-(If you bought a kit with 3D-printed parts included, you can skip this!)
+(If you bought a kit with 3D-printed parts included, you can skip this section, but do read below on [how to open the enclosure](#opening-the-enclosure) to confirm you have all the right pieces ready before continuing.)

 ![Scout 3D-printed parts](images/scout_3d_printed_parts.png)